MengyanWang/GP2.5/Q_calculation.md

                 total_residue_list = chain.get_unpacked_list()
                 protein_residue_list = []
 ```
 This loop filter out non protein residues.
-In the context of pdb file format,
+In the context of pdb file format, the 'id' field of a residue is a tuple of three values:'(hetero_flag,sequence_identifier,insertion_code)'.
+For standard amino acid or nucleic acid residues, ther 'hetero_flag' is a space character, represent in the pdb file format as ' '.
+So 'all_res.get_id()[0]' is checking whether the residue is a protein residue.
 ```
                 for all_res in total_residue_list:
                     # print(chain_id)